 The city supports diamond companies eager to innovate

 Companies that wish to develop new opportunities can submit their innovation projects for support.
 The city of Antwerp stimulates innovation in the sector through two different programmes.

 Fill in this questionnaire online to determine which programme is applicable to your project.
 If your company qualifies for support, an intake interview will follow.

 Innovation of relevance to the entire diamond industry

 Until 2025, it is possible to submit innovation projects of relevance to the entire diamond industry for the Antwerp Diamond Innovation Opportunities programme.
 On being accepted, companies will receive one year of free innovation coaching and expertise provided by Verhaert | Masters in Innovation.

-The innovation should serve to future-proof the Antwerp diamond industry in one of the following domains: finance, automation & robotisation, digitalisation, data-analytics, cross-industry networking, synthetic diamond trade & production.
+The innovation should serve to future-proof the Antwerp diamond industry in finance, digitalisation, automation and robotisation, data analysis, cross-industry networking and sustainability & ESG.

 Four new innovation trajectories were launched in 2022.
 Discover them in this report.

 When an innovation project is intended to future-proof your own company, it is important to find the right partner to grow your business, be it through innovation, R&D, cross-industry networking or by other means.
 ANTWERP.
 POWERED BY CREATIVES.
 (APBC) connects you with the perfect partner according to your innovation needs.
 This programme runs from the formulation of a clear innovation definition to finding an appropriate creative partner and designing a solution.